morris/vanilla-todo/README.md

 ### 2.3.
 Goals

-The results are going to be assessed by two major concerns:
+The results are going to be assessed by three major concerns:

 #### 2.3.1.
 User Experience